deepseekcoder2/ayechef/README.md

 If you don't have Mealie yet, set it up first: [Mealie Installation Guide](https://docs.mealie.io/documentation/getting-started/installation/)

+If you have an existing version, MAKE SURE TO BACK UP YOUR MEALIE LIBRARY.
+THIS IS EXPERIMENTAL SOFTWARE.
+YOU HAVE BEEN WARNED.

 ### 2. Hardware requirements

 Aye Chef runs a local embedding model (`nvidia/llama-embed-nemotron-8b`, 8B parameters) for semantic recipe search.
 This model loads in bfloat16 and requires significant memory: